MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

 This works well when there are 2 - 3 args.
 But when you have many more, the resolver's method definitions becomes bloated.
-In that case you can use a class definition to describe the arguments.
-It looks like the object type class but it has `@ArgsType()` decorator on top.
+In this case we can use a class definition to describe the arguments.
+It looks like the object type class but it has the `@ArgsType()` decorator on top.

 ```typescript
 @ArgsType()